 Promote AFSW19 by adding this banner to your email signature

 Plan an event like a BBQ, morning tea or display at your local library and register it here so we can promote it.
-Here are some of the events that will be happening:
+Here are some of the events that happened:

 City Of Wodonga Vic – Wodonga Waste transfer station BBQ Breakfast 8am Friday 15 November